 12. Answers all your questions in detail:

-At the end of the interview, if the interviewer makes effort to answer your questions in more details than necessary then something caught his/her attention.
+At the end of the interview, if the interviewer makes an effort to answer your questions in more detail than necessary then something caught his/her attention.

-This observation is also related to tone and demeanor exhibited by the interviewer.
+This observation is also related to the tone and demeanor exhibited by the interviewer.

 If she/he spends considerable time to patiently answer in great detail with a friendly demeanor, you should count that as a plus in your favor.